 History

-Tāhuna Beach Holiday Park has hosted great holidays for over eight decades.
+Tāhuna Beach Holiday Park has hosted great holidays for almost 100 years.
 In 2016 we celebrated our 90th anniversary, commemorating the beginning of the Tāhuna Sands Association’s development of the site back in 1926.

-Tāhuna Beach Holiday Park has hosted great holidays for over eight decades.
+Tāhuna Beach Holiday Park has hosted great holidays for almost 100 years.
 In 2016 we celebrated our 90th anniversary, commemorating the beginning of the Tāhuna Sands Association’s development of the site back in 1926.

 Nelson City Council first acquired the land that Tāhuna Beach Holiday Park & Motel occupies in 1910 for the sum of three hundred and five pounds, 12 shillings and six pence.